davidf2281/Mocca/README.md

 With the exception of a bit of Objective-C in the unit tests, Mocca is written entirely in Swift, using the new declarative SwiftUI framework and based on the MVVM (model-view-viewmodel) design pattern, which suits SwiftUI well.

 #### Upcoming features
-* Physical camera selection for multiple-camera devices
+* Physical-camera selection for multiple-camera devices
 * Exposure compensation